W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 :::

 ::: details Note
-(1–4) For ‘the devil’, we can always read ‘the belief in separation’ (–Ed.)
+(1–4) For “the devil’, we can always read “the belief in separation’ (–Ed.)
 :::

 {% if showCommentary %}